linebender/linebender.github.io/content/blog/2025-04-04-tmil-15/index.md

 - [xilem#873][], implementing properties, was merged.
 - [xilem#892][]

-We have also made a major change to the internal design of Masonry, in [xilem#910][] and [xilem#914][], along with a few other PRs.
+We have also made a major change to the internal design of Masonry, in [xilem#910][] and [xilem#914][].
-This reduces change splits Masonry into two packages, `masonry_core` and `masonry`.
+This change splits Masonry into two packages, `masonry_core` and `masonry`.
 The Masonry crate provides a runner for Masonry core using Winit, and should be used for an integrated app development experience.
-Masonry Core contains the implementation of Masonry's widgets and passes, and is intended to be be embedded into existing apps using wgpu.
+Masonry Core contains the implementation of Masonry's widgets and passes, and is intended to be be embedded into existing apps which use wgpu.
 This should be transparent to existing Masonry users.

-We have also made significant progress outside of these highlighed areas:
+We have also made significant progress outside of these highlighted areas:

 - [xilem#882][] ... <!-- Screenshot? -->
 - [xilem#897][] ... (includes optimisation?)
 - [xilem#904][] ...
 - [xilem#899][]

 We hoped to release a new alpha of Xilem and Masonry to crates.io in March.
 However, this was put on hold whilst the Properties experiment continues.